Chapter 7.2.1 Strategic approaches

 Behaviour change

-Since 2005/06 spending on roads has doubled, whereas funding for trains and buses has remained static or even fallen.155 The active travel budget has been increased but remains low in percentage terms.
+Since 2005/06 spending on roads has doubled, whereas funding for trains and buses has remained static or even fallen.
+The active travel budget has been increased since then but remains low in percentage terms, and is often at risk of being cut during difficult financial times, as seen in the draft 2025/26 budget.

-The Welsh Government has recently decided to end new road building except in exceptional cases.156 There may be a case for limited local road building for access or genuine safety reasons, or for improvements for public transport or cycling, but the Scottish Government and local authorities should deprioritise additions to the road network.
-There is also a maintenance backlog of £1.2bn on trunk roads157 and £1.7bn on local authority roads158 that will require increased investment.
+The Welsh Government decided in 2023 to end new road building except in exceptional cases.
+There may be a case for limited local road building for access or genuine safety reasons, or for improvements for public transport or cycling, but the Scottish Government and local authorities should deprioritise additions to the road network.
+There is also a maintenance backlog of £1.2bn on trunk roads and £1.7bn on local authority roads that will require increased investment.

-This approach has been supported by the Scottish Government’s own Infrastructure Commission, which called for investment to be used to deliver a “substantial increase in the proportion of journeys made by active travel” and “a much greater role for public transport.”159 The Committee on Climate Change is expected to advise the UK Government to halt its road building programme.160
+This approach has been supported by the Scottish Government’s own Infrastructure Commission, which called for investment to be used to deliver a “substantial increase in the proportion of journeys made by active travel” and “a much greater role for public transport.”

 • air quality improvements